deepspaceghost/deme/README.md

 INTRODUCTION
 ------------

-Deme (short for Demeter) is a Dicord IM bot, keyword search engine, virtual assistant, and an exercise in a natural language processing and computational linguistics.
+Deme (short for Demeter) is a Discord IM bot, keyword search engine, virtual assistant, and an exercise in a natural language processing and computational linguistics.
 All future development will be focused on widening Deme's ability to interact with other applications, providing Deme with a more robust database, and increasing Deme's ability to interact with human language.
-Features in-development include PERSEPHONE HESITATED, a text-based "tech-noir programmer adventure" game, SISYPHUS, a web crawler and scraper, and Daedalus, a neural network.
+Features in-development include PERSEPHONE HESITATED, a text-based "tech-noir programmer adventure" game, SISYPHUS, a web crawler and scraper, and DAEDALUS, a neural network.

 REQUIREMENTS